Dherse/magritte/README.md

 ### Ash & erupt

-*Ash* and *erupt* are both low-level, unsafe bindings, mostly-generated bindings to the raw *Vulkan* API.
+*Ash* and *erupt* are both low-level, unsafe, mostly-generated bindings to the raw *Vulkan* API.
 This is similar to Magritte with a few notable exceptions:
 - Magritte is a *mostly* safe API ;
 - Magritte has more overhead than *ash* and *erupt* ;
 - Magritte has higher-level features ;